GreyRook/code-with-style/docs/git/index.md

 Lets consider two commits within one MR:

  * "Added file x"
- * "Deleted file x, accidently added"
+ * "Deleted file x, accidentally added"

-A file that was accidently commited should be removed entirely from the git history before code review.
+A file that was accidentally commited should be removed entirely from the git history before code review.
 This can be done by squashing (using `git rebase -i`) the commit deleting the file into the one adding it.